KOKO1904/cka_study_exercises/storage/storage.md

 </p>
 </details>

-### Create a dynamic StorageClass named my-storage using the provisioner dynamic.com/provisioner, and set it as the default StorageClass.
-Then, create a PersistentVolumeClaim named my-pvc requesting 4 Gi of storage with access mode ReadWriteOnce, using the my-storage StorageClass.
-Finally, create an Nginx Pod named nginx that mounts this PVC at the path /pvc/data/.
+### Create a dynamic StorageClass named my-storage using the provisioner dynamic.com/provisioner with the following requirements:
+- Set it as the default StorageClass
+- Create a PersistentVolumeClaim named my-pvc requesting 4 Gi of storage with access mode ReadWriteOnce, using the my-storage StorageClass.
+- Create an Nginx Pod named nginx that mounts this PVC at /pvc/data/

 ---